 A managed move is used to initiate a process which leads to the transfer of a pupil to another mainstream school permanently.
-If a temporary move needs to occur to improve a pupil's behaviour, then off-site direction (as described in paragraphs 33 to 42 of the Suspension and Permanent Exclusion guidance available at: https://consult.education.gov.uk/school-absence-and-exclusions-team/revised-school-behaviour-and-exclusionguidance/supporting documents/Suspension%20and%20permanent%20exclusion%20guidance.pdf Jan 2022) should be used.
+If a temporary move needs to occur to improve a pupil's behaviour, then off-site direction (as described in paragraphs 33 to 42 of the Suspension and Permanent Exclusion guidance available at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1181584/Suspension\and\permanent\exclusion\guidance\september\23.pdf September 2023) should be used.
 Managed moves should only occur when it is in the pupil's best interests.